daeks/HdHomeRunEpgXml/README.md

 # HdHomeRunEpgXml #
 # This program is provided with no warrenty and is for educational purposes only. #

 This program downloads the programming for your connected HdHomeRun devices and converts it to a TVXML file which you can then use on Plex or any other Media Center.
-To recieve more than 4 hours of programming you must subscribe to SiliconDust's DVR service which provides the extended EPG data that this program uses.
+To recieve more than 4 hours of programming you must subscribe to either SiliconDust's DVR service  or  the Premium Tv Package which provides the extended EPG data that this program uses.

 **9/02/2018**
 We have enhanced both the Python and C# application significantly.
 We now have a very accuract EPG thanks to the efforts of all those who have contributed there work to the project.
 I personally want to thank everyone for their time developing and testing the scripts.